1740

 § Vide the Spectator’s letter from Camilla, Vol. VI.

-║ MILTON’s Comus lately revised.
+║ MILTON’s Comus lately revived.

-†† Senesino has
+††

-built a palace near Sienna on an
+Senesino has built a palace near

-estate which carries the title of a Marquisate, but purchased with English gold.
+title of a Marquisate, but purchased with English gold.

 ‡ The King-fisher.